joelek/atlas/readme.md

 ## Schema migration

 Atlas performs automatic schema migration when a transaction manager is created with a path where a database already is stored.
-Atlas will ensure that the existing schema is migrated to the schema specified by the `stores`, `links` and `queries` when creating the transaction manager by determining the differences between the two schemas.
+Atlas will ensure that the existing schema is migrated to the schema specified by the stores, links and queries when creating the transaction manager by determining the differences between the two schemas.

 Please make sure that you understand how Atlas handles schema migration before you use Atlas in production environments.

-* Atlas removes all existing `stores` not referenced in the new schema.
-All `records` of the corresponding `stores` are removed.
+* Atlas removes all existing stores not referenced in the new schema.
+All records of the corresponding stores are removed.
-* Atlas creates new `stores` for all `stores` not referenced in the existing schema.
+* Atlas creates new stores for all stores not referenced in the existing schema.
-* Atlas updates all `stores` referenced both in the new and in the existing schemas.
-All `records` of the corresponding `stores` are updated.
+* Atlas updates all stores referenced both in the new and in the existing schemas.
+All records of the corresponding stores are updated.
-* Atlas removes all existing `fields` not referenced in the new schema of a given `store`.
-All `records` of the corresponding `store` will have their correponding `field` values removed.
+* Atlas removes all existing fields not referenced in the new schema of a given store.
+All records of the corresponding store will have their correponding field values removed.
-* Atlas creates new `fields` for all `fields` not referenced in the existing schema of a given `store`.
-All `records` of the corresponding `store` will have their corresponding `field` values set to a default `field` value.
+* Atlas creates new fields for all fields not referenced in the existing schema of a given store.
+All records of the corresponding store will have their corresponding field values set to a default field value.
-* Atlas updates all `fields` referenced both in the new and in the existing schemas of a given `store`.
-All `records` of the corresponding `store` will have their corresponding `field` values changed to either a default `field` value or the existing `field` value.
-The existing `field` value is always used when the value of the corresponding `field` is considered compatible with the updated `field`.
-This is always the case when changing a non-nullable `field` into a nullable `field` but not guaranteed to be the case when changing a nullable `field` into a non-nullable `field`.
+* Atlas updates all fields referenced both in the new and in the existing schemas of a given store.
+All records of the corresponding store will have their corresponding field values changed to either a default field value or the existing field value.
+The existing field value is always used when the value of the corresponding field is considered compatible with the updated field.
+This is always the case when changing a non-nullable field into a nullable field but not guaranteed to be the case when changing a nullable field into a non-nullable field.

-In addition to this, Atlas will enforce the data-consistency for all `links` not referenced in the existing schema.
+In addition to this, Atlas will enforce the data-consistency for all links not referenced in the existing schema.

 ## Performance